FierceMarkets/CodingStandards/php-coding-standards.md

 ---

-# Class Aliasing

-PHP allows classes to be aliased when they are imported into a namespace.
-In general that should only be done to avoid a name collision.
-If a collision happens, alias both colliding classes by prefixing the next higher portion of the namespace.

-Example:

-    <?php
-    use Foo\Bar\Baz as BarBaz;
-    use Stuff\Thing\Baz as ThingBaz;

-    /**
-     * Tests stuff for the whichever.
-     */
-    function test() {
-      $a = new BarBaz(); // This will be Foo\Bar\Baz
-      $b = new ThingBaz(); // This will be Stuff\Thing\Baz
-    }
-    ?>

-That helps keep clear which one is which, and where it comes from.
-Aliasing should only be done to avoid name collisions.

----

 # Type Hinting

 Introduced in PHP 5.3.
 It only applies to arrays, classes, and interfaces, not to the primitive types (int, float, double, string).
+PHP 5.4 adds support for the `callable` type.

 PHP supports optional type specification for function and method parameters for classes and arrays.
 Although called "type hinting" it does make a type required, as passing an object that does not conform to that type will result in a fatal error.